- § 301.

 (2) Establish, through regulations adopted under this section, mandatory minimums for payment innovations, including alternative payment models, provider price increases, carrier investment in primary care, and other activities deemed necessary to achieve the purpose of this section, to support a robust system of primary care by January 1, 2026.

 (3) Collect data and develop reports regarding carrier investments in health care to monitor and evaluate all of the following:

 a.
-The calculation of the amount of primary care spending in this State, including data from the Delaware Health Care Claims Database, under subchapter II of Chapter 103 of Title 16.
+The calculation of the amount of claims-based and non-claims-based primary care spending in this State, including data from the Delaware Health Care Claims Database, under subchapter II of Chapter 103 of Title 16.

 b.
 Carrier compliance with reimbursement rates for primary care required under §§ 3342B and 3556A of this title.